-Mid-February in Milwaukee (cue Valentine's Day!) might be chilly outdoors but several hotels can help you and your sweetie turn up the heat indoors with the help of special packages.
-Whether your style as a couple is more “Downton Abbey” (think Victorian, romantic and historic) or has edgy, artsy flair, there is a hotel just for you.
+Mid-February in Milwaukee (cue Valentine's Day!) might be chilly outdoors, but several hotels can help you and your sweetie turn up the heat indoors with several special packages.
+Whether your style as a couple is more “Downton Abbey” (think Victorian, romantic and historic) or has an edgy, artsy flair, there is a hotel just for you.

 Since this boutique hotel with industrial-chic accents (it’s in a former warehouse) opened in Walker’s Point in 2008, creative packages have been rolling out all year long, each in perfect pitch with the season.
-With the “Horsing Around” promotion, aimed at couples, you get a bottle of sparkling wine, a 60-minute couples massage, free valet parking, and either breakfast for two or the famed Route 66 brunch in Smyth (Saturday-night stays only).
+With the “Warm Up Your Wild Side” promotion, aimed at couples, you receive a special welcome gift, a complementary room upgrade, a $25 food and beverage credit, and a complementary late checkout.

 If you’re there on a Saturday night, don’t miss the decadent Sunday brunch with $5 Mimosas and Bloody Marys.